TYPES OF DEMAND IN MARKETING | 8 TYPES OF DEMANDS WITH EXAMPLES

 They both have almost same elements except there is a single difference between the two which is in negative demand, a consumer doesn’t feel the urge or requirement to buy the product but in unwholesome demand consumer badly wants the product but shouldn’t desire or take the decision to buy it.

-These products can be alcohol, pirated movies, firearms, crackers, alcohol etc.
+These products can be alcohol, pirated movies, firearms, crackers, alcohol, etc. So the second type of demand in economics is very important for every marketer.

 3) NON-EXISTING DEMAND